 Verses 3 and 4.
-'And there appeared a great wonder in heaven, and behold a great red dragon, having seven heads and ten horns and seven crowns upon his heads.
-And his tail drew the third part of the stars of heaven, and did cast them to the earth.'
-These signs are an allusion to the dynasty of the Umayyads who dominated the Muhammadan religion.
-Seven heads and seven crowns mean seven countries and dominions over which the Bani-Umayya had power: they were the Roman dominion around Damascus, and the Persian, Arabian, and Egyptian dominions, together with the dominion of Africa, that is to say Tunis, Morocco, and Algeria, the dominion of Andalusia which is now Spain, and the dominion of Turkestan and Transoxania.
-The Bani-Umayva had power over these countries. horns mean the names of the Umayyad rulers: that is, without repetition, there were ten names of rulers, meaning ten names of commanders and chiefs-the first is Abu Sufian and the last Marwan-but several of them bear the same name.
-So there are two Mu'awia, three Yazid, two Walid, and two Marwan; but if the names were counted without repetition there would be ten.
-The Bani-Umayya, of whom the first was Abu Sufian, Amir of Mecca and chief of the dynasty of the Umayvads, and the last was Marwan. destroyed the third part of the holy and saintly people of the lineage of Muhammad who were like the stars of heaven.
+"And there appeared a great wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
+And his tail drew the third part of the stars of heaven, and did cast them to the earth."[†] These signs are an allusion to the dynasty of the Umayyads who dominated the Muhammadan religion.
+Seven heads and seven crowns mean seven countries and dominions over which the Umayyads had power: they were the Roman dominion around Damascus; and the Persian, Arabian and Egyptian dominions, together with the dominion of Africa-that is to say, Tunis, Morocco and Algeria; the dominion of Andalusia, which is now Spain; and the dominion of the Turks of Transoxania.
+The Umayyads had power over these countries.
+The ten horns mean the names of the Umayyad rulers-that is, without repetition, there were ten names of rulers, meaning ten names of commanders and chiefs-the first is Abú Súfyán and the last Marván-but several of them bear the same name.
+So there are two Muáviyá, three Yazíd, two Valíd, and two Marván; but if the names were counted without repetition there would be ten.
+The Umayyads, of whom the first was Abú Súfyán, Amír of Mecca and chief of the dynasty of the Umayyads, and the last was Marván, destroyed the third part of the holy and saintly people of the lineage of Muhammad who were like the stars of heaven.